-19. How are sales of insurance supervised or controlled?
+21. How are sales of insurance supervised or controlled?

-As a matter of fact, sales have a significant role for insurance undertakings.
-So obviously the sales of insurance products are subject to supervision by the FMA.
-The FMA has the power to intervene in case of unconventional selling techniques.
+Indeed, sales have a significant role for insurance undertakings.
+Therefore, the sale of insurance products is subject to supervision by the FMA.
+The FMA has the power to intervene in the case of unconventional sales techniques.

-As a result of implementing the Insurance Distribution Directive (Directive 2016/97/EU, IDD) the VersVertG and the VersVertV came into force in Liechtenstein, which aims are to regulate the distribution of insurance products and protect policyholders.
+As a result of implementing the Insurance Distribution Directive (Directive 2016/97/EU, IDD), the VersVertG and the VersVertV entered into force in Liechtenstein, which aims are to regulate the distribution of insurance products and protect policyholders.
 The VersVertG established applicable rules on the conduct of distribution of insurance as well as information duties in the interest of policyholders.
 Insurance undertakings are always committed to act with integrity and fairness and in best interest towards their clients.
-Article 57 VersVertG contains an internal product approval procedure, which must be passed, before the insurance product is supplied to clients.
+The VersVertG not only regulates intermediaries, but also applies to insurance companies that sell insurance directly.

-20. To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?
+22. To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?

 Due to Liechtenstein's EEA membership, cross-border activity is possible under FOS and FOE.
-In addition, there is an agreement with Switzerland, which also provides for these possibilities in relation to Switzerland.
-Thirdcountry insurance undertakings, on the other hand, require a license in order to commence insurance activities in Liechtenstein.
+In addition, there is an agreement with Switzerland that also provides for these possibilities in relation to Switzerland.
+Thirdcountry insurance undertakings, on the other hand, require a licence in order to commence insurance activities in Liechtenstein.

-Liechtenstein implemented the EU-Directive 2002/65/EG concerning the distance marketing of consumer financial services with its Distance-Financial Services-Act of 2000 (Fern-Finanzdienstleistungs-Gesetz, FernFinG).
-The core content of the Directive are comprehensive information obligations towards the consumers and their right of withdrawal.
-The Directive covers all retail financial services such as banking, insurance or investment services which are sold at a distance by telephone, fax or via internet.
+Liechtenstein implemented the EU-Directive 2002/65/EG on the distance marketing of consumer financial services with its Distance-Financial Services-Act of 2000 (Fern-Finanzdienstleistungs-Gesetz, FernFinG).
+The key elements of the Directive are comprehensive information obligations towards the consumers and their right of withdrawal.
+The Directive covers all retail financial services such as banking, insurance or investment services which are sold at a distance by telephone, fax or over the internet.

-The aim of this act was to enable consumers to make a well-considered contractual decision despite the lack of personal (physical) contact between the contracting parties.
-That's why companies are required to inform their customers in time about the circumstances that are essential for the conclusion of a consumer contract.
+The aim of this law was to enable consumers to make a well-considered contractual decision despite the lack of personal (physical) contact between the contracting parties.
+That's why companies are required to inform their customers in time about the circumstances that are essential to the conclusion of a consumer contract.
 In addition, the consumer is given the right to withdraw from the contract within a certain period.
 This is intended to promote consumer confidence in the distance selling form of distribution in the financial services sector.

-21. Are consumer policies subject to restrictions, including any pricing restrictions?
+23. Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
+Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders